 To make a pitcher or glass jar of peppermint tea, just determine how many cups of water your heatproof pitcher will hold, then make increase the recipe to equal that.
-Make it in a gallon container then cover pitcher with a tight lid and store it in the fridge for a refreshing drink the next day even.
+Make it in a gallon container, then cover pitcher with a tight lid and store it in the fridge for a refreshing drink the next day even.

 This iced tea recipe is truly versatile and can be enjoyed chilled as noted in the recipe below, at room temperature or as hot peppermint tea.
-You can even use less water for a sharper mint bite or a daring gourmet chef might add a little honey more than the recipe calls for to sweeten it for a dessert refresher.
+You can even use less water for a sharper mint flavor, or a daring gourmet chef might add a little more honey than the recipe calls for to sweeten it for a dessert refresher.
 I’ve even had my kiddos add apple juice to make an apple peppermint iced tea recipe!

 How to Make Peppermint Tea:

 - Heat your water in a large pot over medium temperature setting or microwave it in a glass container that is heat safe.

 - Steep mint leaves for 5 minutes.
 Keep in mind, a longer steeping time of dried mint leaves may give a bitter aftertaste.
 If you don’t have dried peppermint leaves, fresh peppermint leaves can be used.
 To do this, just use a handful of fresh mint leaves in place of the dried.
 However, fresh leaves have a sharper flavor.
 Most of the time, I use dried leaves.
 If you are using fresh mint leaves, steep for 10 minutes.
 Drain the leaves before the color gets too dark.
 Fresh mint leaves will give a brighter tea, unlike dried mint leaves.